Cultural and Linguistic Awareness for Nursing Professionals

 “What we are talking about is how we use communication to make sure that that interaction between a provider, team, or institution and a patient is optimized so that the patient feels comfortable, valued, and respected so they can fully engage, share, and receive care.”

-Nurse practitioners and other nursing professionals operate in a diverse landscape of cultures and languages.
+Nurse practitioners and other nursing professionals work across diverse cultural and linguistic contexts.
 Understanding a patient’s cultural background and language proficiency is essential to effective healthcare delivery.
 It fosters mutual respect and trust and enhances patient satisfaction and adherence to treatment plans.
-However, not all nurses are aware of the importance of cultural and linguistic awareness.
+However, not all nurses recognize the importance of cultural and linguistic awareness.

 Regional differences play a significant role in shaping individuals’ cultural norms, beliefs, and values.
 Awareness of these differences can help nurses better understand their patients’ perspectives and needs.
 “What we are talking about is how we use communication to make sure that that interaction between a provider, team, or institution and a patient is optimized so that the patient feels comfortable, valued, and respected so they can fully engage, share, and receive care,” says Rushika Patel, PhD, chief inclusion officer at the University of Michigan School of Nursing.